+Fixed assets are carried at cost, net of accumulated depreciation.
 Depreciation for furniture, fixtures, computer equipment and amortization for leasehold improvements and capitalized software commence on the date placed into service.
-Furniture, fixtures and computer equipment is depreciated on a straight-line basis using estimated useful lives of one to five years.
-Leasehold improvements are amortized over the lesser of the economic useful life of the improvement or the term of the lease.
-Capitalized software costs are amortized based on straight-line basis over the estimated economic life, generally over three to five years.
+Furniture, fixtures and computer equipment is depreciated on a straight-line basis using estimated useful lives which ranges from three to five years.
+Leasehold improvements are depreciated on a straight-line basis over the lesser of the estimated useful life of the asset or the remaining term of the related lease.
+Capitalized software costs are amortized based on straight-line basis over the estimated economic life, generally three years.